Skip to main content

 Ad targeting is the process of defining who, what, where, and when an advertisement should reach.

-It can be based on different types of signals.
-In search advertising, targeting often begins with keywords and search intent.
-In social advertising, it often begins with audiences, interests, behaviors, engagement signals, and platform learning.
+It can be based on many signal types.
+In search advertising, targeting often starts with keywords and search intent.
+In social advertising, it often starts with audiences, engagement signals, creative response, and platform learning.
 In display, video, and programmatic advertising, targeting may include placements, topics, contextual signals, audience segments, remarketing pools, and exclusion rules.

-The purpose of ad targeting is not simply to narrow the audience.
-The purpose is to improve relevance, control delivery, reduce waste, and help campaigns reach users who are more likely to take the intended action.
+The purpose of ad targeting is not simply to reduce audience size.
+The purpose is to improve relevance, control delivery, reduce wasted spend, and help campaigns reach users who are more likely to take the intended action.

-A good targeting setup should answer a few basic questions:
+A good targeting setup should answer several practical questions:

 Question